 A multi-cap fund may have earned very stellar returns, but if you look closely at portfolio you may observe it holds small cap stocks.
 Small cap stocks are risky and outperformance is nothing but compensation for that risk.
 In this case, if expense ratio may look low but investor knows risk taken by the fund by looking Quality of portfolio.

 On the contrary, consider another multi-cap fund that may not have earned very high returns but mostly held good quality stocks.
 In this case, if expense ratio is less than 25% of excess returns, it deserves a better rating and worth considering despite lower returns vs the former.

 To summarize, expense ratios seen as a percentage of the total excess returns generated is win-win.
 It gives the benefit of charging higher fees to funds generating higher performance without complicated regulations.
 Investors too would be willing to pay the incremental higher fees for higher returns provided they are also able to assess the quality of the fund’s portfolio.
 Which maybe not be possible for all investors and hence Advisor Zaroori Hai.

 In the meantime you can check out funds based on the above method on our site Moneyworks4me.com.
-Look for Green or Orange coloured funds on Quality, Returns and Expense to take better decisions.
+Look for Green or Orange coloured funds on Quality.
+Observe whether Expense ratio colour cells are largely Green to take better decisions.